 What helped me was:

 - Actually reaching out to the manufacturers to ask questions.
 This was huge for me.
-If you have a good BS meter, I’d recommend taking this step.
-The folks at Grön were especially candid and helpful.
-I learned so much from them!
+If you have a good BS meter, I'd recommend taking this step.
+I learned a lot just by doing that.

 - Getting recommendations.
 I asked friends, the staff at my local grocery co-op, and checked Reddit and internet message boards.
 Plus, I Google everything!